Col de la Bonette

 Not Col de Restefond

-The passage over the Col de la Bonette is often mistakenly referred to as the Col de Restefond (2,680m, no marker).
+The passage over the Col de la Bonette is often mistakenly referred to as the Col de Restefond (2,680 meters, no marker).

 That’s also due to the Tour referring to the summit as the Cime de la Bonette-Restefond, I guess…

-However, the actual Col de Restefond is at (left of) the Jaussier end of the climb, about one kilometer from the summit.
+However, the actual Col de Restefond is a left track off the Jaussier end of the climb, about one kilometer from the summit.

 There’s a mountain bike / gravel trail between the Restefond and the Col de Grange on the other end, although it’s entirely in the Alpes-de-Haute-Provence region.